maqmal/face-recognition-multiprocess/README.md

-The searching algorithm and compare algorithm use 4 working process and the frame loop is on the main process so there are 5 process
+The searching algorithm and compare algorithm use 4 working process The main loop is on the master process

-Be carefull when closing the program, sometimes the process didn't terminate in order
+Be carefull when closing the program, somehow the process didn't terminate correctly